BruceSherwood/vpython-wx/src/mac/PackageMaker/InstallReadme.txt

 $ sudo sh -v vpy_uninstall.sh

 Or you can try the "vpy_uninstall.app" which is a simple Automator wrapper around the shell script.
+Note that "vpy_uninstall.app" will only work if the .dmg is mounted since it simply calls the script that's located on the .dmg!